Author: Krystal Kelly

 6. Tall Weatherproof Riding Boots

 I personally can’t be seen without my tall boots.
 They are comfortable to walk in all day and protect my feet from mud, cold and getting wet.
-I use the Ariat Country Boots currently and also love my Dublin boots which I’ve used in the past!
+I use these Ariat boots currently and also love my Dublin boots which I’ve used in the past!

 Pro Tip: “Don’t bring your new fancy riding boots on a week trail ride, 7 hours a day, because your feet will regret it for sure.
 Bring comfortable boots and break them in first!” -Paloma from Spain